kmcgurty/pop_os-game-replay-experience/README.md

 <p align="center"><image src="https://user-images.githubusercontent.com/5951498/143703123-dbb3edfd-759a-4c22-b60e-1ad277fbeb41.png" width="350" ></img></p>

+12. Run `bash ~/start-obs.sh` to restart OBS.
+You can also accomplish this by restarting your machine.

 # Usage

 Pretty simple: press the hotkey after you launch a game, it should create a folder with the name of a game, and move the most recent game clip into that folder.